UU-Human-Evolution/Population-Genomik-Project/Project_2023.md

 Exclude the CG and AT SNPs from both your RefInd and data:
 ```
 plink  --bfile RefInd1_ext --exclude ATCGlist --make-bed --out RefInd1_ext2
-plink  --bfile Schlebusch_2012 --exclude ATCGlist --make-bed --out Schlebusch_2012
+plink  --bfile Schlebusch_2012_6 --exclude ATCGlist --make-bed --out Schlebusch_2012_7
 ```
 Merge with RefInd
 ```
-plink --bfile RefInd1_ext2 --bmerge Schlebusch_2012.bed Schlebusch_2012.bim Schlebusch_2012.fam --make-bed --out MergeRef1
+plink --bfile RefInd1_ext2 --bmerge Schlebusch_2012_7.bed Schlebusch_2012_7.bim Schlebusch_2012_7.fam --make-bed --out MergeRef1
 ```
-An **error is generated because of the strand mismatches**.
+*At this point (or some of the following ones, you might get an error message* - **error is generated because of the strand mismatches**.

-The generated file MergeRef1.missnp contains the info on the SNPs where there are mismatches - flip the strand of these SNPs in your data.
+This will generate a file (MergeRef1.missnp) which contains the info on the SNPs where there are mismatches - you need to flip the strand of these SNPs in your data.

 ```
-Schlebusch_2012 --flip MergeRef1-merge.missnp --make-bed --out  unk7
+Schlebusch_2012_7 --flip MergeRef1-merge.missnp --make-bed --out  Schlebusch_2012_8
 ```
 Try merging again:
 ```
-plink --bfile RefInd1_ext2 --bmerge unk7.bed unk7.bim unk7.fam --make-bed --out MergeRef2
+plink --bfile RefInd1_ext2 --bmerge Schlebusch_2012_8.bed Schlebusch_2012_8.bim Schlebusch_2012_8.fam --make-bed --out MergeRef2
 ```
 Now it works.
 No .nof file is generated which means none of your SNPs are monomorphic anymore

-Possible issue: You've done all the flipping and merging and you are still getting an error?
+*Possible issue: You've done all the flipping and merging and you are still getting an error?*

 ```
 Error: ~50 variants with 3+ alleles present.